hazelcast/hazelcast-jet/site/website/blog/2020-02-20-transactional-processors.md

 transactions is the same.
 Therefore you can combine exactly-once stages of any type in the pipeline and it will work seamlessly.

-## Do we need transactions for sources?
+## Transactions are needed for sources too

 It might seem that since sources are designed to be read, we don’t need anything to store.
 But, for example, some message systems use